 3 Weeks before you Move

 Sort out your annual valuables, sentimental items and subscriptions now that the basics have been settled.
 Cancel all newspaper home delivery in your current home and set up delivery in your new home, if you have not done so.
-Gather jewelry, small family heirlooms, and valuable paperwork.
+Gather jewelry, small family heirlooms, and valuable paperwork, make sure to mark this task in bold letters in your printable moving checklist because of its high importance.
 These special items are to be kept separately from your moving boxes and should be transported by hand or through a shipping service with insurance which offers a tracking system for your items.
 Take photos of any highly prized possessions and take note of any existing damage, dings, and scratches to your furniture.

 2 Weeks before you Move

 It is time to update your accounts and records for your new home and address as you are just two weeks out from moving.
 Planning ahead meals, pets, packing, children and medications are part of the things you would want to consider in these two weeks before your move.
-For this two week point, ensure you have everything marked, and you will be happy you did.
+For this two week point, ensure you have everything marked on the new home checklist, and you will be happy you did.
 Expected to do the following two weeks to your move:

 - To organize your moving-related receptions and bills, create a moving file.
 To claim a deduction at tax time, you will need to keep a list of moving expenses.

 - Flammables, poisonous and corrosive items are to be recycled or disposed of and make sure you do this properly.